barkasn/arrayline/public_html/README.txt

+// $Id$

-Arrayline is a collaborative web platform for microarray and other data processing.
+Arrayline is an open source collaborative web platform for data processing.

 For more information please visit: http://arrayline.sourceforge.net/